muety/muetsch.io/source/imprint/index.md

 (2) You can prevent storage of cookies by choosing a "disable cookies" option in your browser settings.
 But this can limit the functionality of our Internet offers as a result.

 #### Disclosure
 According to the Federal Data Protection Act, you have a right to free-of-charge information about your stored data, and possibly entitlement to correction, blocking or deletion of such data.
-Inquiries can be directed to the following e-mail addresses: ( [mail@ferdinand-muetsch.de](mailto:mail@ferdinand-muetsch.de) )
+Inquiries can be directed to the following e-mail addresses: ( [ferdinand@muetsch.io](mailto:ferdinand@muetsch.io) )

 Source: [twiggs translations](http://www.twigg.de/)